droonga/droonga.org/tutorial/1.0.3/add-replica/index.md

 Anyway, this tutorial explains how to add a new replica node to an existing Droogna cluster.
 Here we go!

+## Steps to add a new replica node to an existing cluster

-## Setup a new node
+### Setup a new node

 TBD

-## Stop inpouring of "write" requests
+### Stop inpouring of "write" requests

 TBD

-## Replicate data from the cluster to the new replica
+### Replicate data from the cluster to the new replica

 TBD

-## Join the new replica to the cluster
+### Join the new replica to the cluster

 TBD

-## Restart inpouring of "write" requests
+### Restart inpouring of "write" requests

 TBD

+## Steps to replace a broken replica node in a cluster with a new node

+### Unjoin the broken replica from the cluster

+TBD

+### Add a new replica

+TBD

 ## Conclusion

 In this tutorial, you did add a new replica node to an existing [Droonga][] cluster.
+Moreover, you did replace a dead replica with a new one.

   [Ubuntu]: http://www.ubuntu.com/
   [Droonga]: https://droonga.org/